hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 - Provide the six-mode buffer as above before creating the preconditioner and solver.
-- Hypredrive stores the near-nullspace vector internally and can pass it to the configured preconditioner.
+- `hypredrive` stores the near-null-space vector internally and can pass it to the configured preconditioner.
 For BoomerAMG nodal coarsening, typical settings involve:

   .. code-block:: yaml